Markets

 Most of the layoffs will occur in Q1 and will be “substantially” completed by the end of Q2, with expected restructuring charges of approximately $450 million to $500 million, according to an SEC filing.

-Block is the latest company to tie job cuts to AI in corporate America.
+Block is the latest company to tie job cuts to AI in Corporate America.
 Outplacement firm Challenger estimates roughly 55,000 US layoffs were attributed to the technology in 2025, almost 13x the level two years ago.
 Dorsey predicted that most companies “will reach the same conclusion and make similar structural changes” within the next year.

 The company had more than tripled its headcount from the end of 2019 through 2022, with its number of employees rising from 3,845 to 12,428.
-When presented with this tidbit, Dorsey admitted on X that “yes we over-hired during covid because i incorrectly built 2 separate company structures.”
+When presented with this tidbit, Dorsey acknowledged on X that “yes we over-hired during covid because i incorrectly built 2 separate company structures.”
 Last year, Block spent roughly $68 million on an event for employees, which reportedly featured performances from T-Pain and Soulja Boy.

 Despite the rally, Block remains more than 75% below its 2021 peak.